neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 > python -c "print ('ABCD ' + '%p '*20)" > test_inp.txt
 ```

-When I run this in the debugger, the address from the `calloc()` (on the first run 0x01e06010) can be seen at 0x7ffc81f4c598 on the stack:
+When I run this in the debugger, the address from the `calloc()` (on the example run it's 0x01e06010) can be seen at 0x7ffc81f4c598 on the stack:

 ![Stack output](memory3.png)

-And in the output is appears at location 9 in the list as before:
+And in the output it appears at location 9 in the list as before:
 ```
 buffer is: 0x1e06010
 You entered: ABCD 0x400770 0x7fb506f53780 0xd 0x7fb507161700 0xd 0x7ffc81f4c688 0x100400550 0x7ffc81f4c680 0x1e06010 0x4006d0 0x7fb506bad830 (nil) 0x7ffc81f4c688 0x100000000 0x400646 (nil) 0xce6ab2db357608f7 0x400550 0x7ffc81f4c680 (nil)
 ```
-Here we can see that the stack values around our address (in the image) can be seen to match the output, but other values don't.
-This must mean the stack values change during the `printf()` (the image was taken immediately before the call to `printf()`), which is why I struggled to find values when trying to analyse the challenge code.
+Here we can see in the image above that the stack values close to our address can be seen to match the output, but other values don't.
+This must mean the stack values change during the `printf()` (the image was taken immediately before the call to `printf()`), which is why I struggled to match values up when trying to analyse the challenge code.

-Writing the temp program let me look at more stack values than the challenge, because the challenge truncates at 20 characters (though I could have tested with moving the pointer to, say, the 5th and looking after that - `%5$p %p %p ...`).
+Now that I understand the format exploit better, I realise I could just have used something like `%5$p %p %p ...` to look further down the stack in the challenge program, and I would have seen where the address was.

 The programs were so similar, that I thought I could perhaps just try the 9th value in the challenge:
 ```